a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/04. DOM Introduction/README.txt

 Write a JS function that expands a hidden section of text when a link is clicked.
 The link should disappear as the rest of the text shows up.

+05. Colorize Table
+Write a JS function that changes the color of all even rows when the user clicks a button.
+Apply the color "Teal" to the target rows.